AOHD/epsSMASH/README.md

 ```
 run_antismash <input file> <output directory> [epsSMASH options]
 ```
-If `download_epssmash_dependencies` is run before `run_epssmash` it will create the epsSMASH Docker image ebfore attempting to download the databases.
+If `download_epssmash_dependencies` is run before `run_epssmash` it will create the epsSMASH Docker image before attempting to download the databases.